evanwill/lantern-test-2/source/chapters/d1-voiceleadingsecond.md

 ### Conclusions

 Understanding that the ii chord in this example acts as a passing chord rather than a pre-dominant chord also explains how a V chord moves convincingly to a ii chord.
-When a chord resolves against the normal flow of a circle-of-fifths flowchart (see [Unit 7a]({{ site.baseurl }}/07-harmonic-functions/a1-diaprogcirclefifths.html)), we call that a *regression*.
+When a chord resolves against the normal flow of a circle-of-fifths flowchart (see [Unit 7a](07-harmonic-functions/a1-diaprogcirclefifths.html)), we call that a *regression*.
 In the example above, the first V chord *should* resolve to a tonic chord but instead regresses to a ii chord.
 This works because of the strength of the bass line, so it is the *passing function* that extends the dominant harmony through a stepwise bass line.**

 ## Function over form (Part 4)

 Now that we have practiced using a passing 6/4 chord, we can also clarify why vii<sup>o6</sup> chords function well as a passing chord.
-When studying first inversion chords [Unit 11b]]({{ site.baseurl }}/11-further-part-writing/b1-voiceleading1stand3rdinv.html), we discussed two important ideas regarding vii<sup>o</sup> chords:
+When studying first inversion chords [Unit 11b]](11-further-part-writing/b1-voiceleading1stand3rdinv.html), we discussed two important ideas regarding vii<sup>o</sup> chords:
 - The vii<sup>o</sup> is a functional substitution for the V<sup>7</sup> chord and therefore takes its voice-leading and doubling conventions from the V<sup>7</sup> chord.
 - The vii<sup>o6</sup> is often employed as a passing chord between I and I<sup>6</sup> to create a bass line with stepwise motion.